+Searching for the best domestic violence lawyer in Brooklyn?
 Domestic violence is a very serious and complex type of crime that can leave lasting, detrimental marks on your record and your life.
 A domestic violence conviction on your record can make it difficult to get a job or rent an apartment.
 You could get an order of protection taken out against you by your partner.
-Worse, if you have children you may be barred from visitation with them, or be forced to pay a court appointed supervisor who will watch your every move while you spend time with them.
-In many cases you could find yourself facing jail time, fines, and restitution.
+Worse, if you have children, you may be barred from visitation with them, or be forced to pay a court-appointed supervisor who will watch your every move while you spend time with them.
+In many cases, you could find yourself facing jail time, fines, and restitution.

-If you have been arrested for a domestic violence offense, the sooner you get good legal representation, the better.
+If you have been arrested for a domestic violence offense, the sooner you get good legal representation from an experienced domestic violence defense lawyer, the better.
 This is definitely not a time to wait and see what happens.
-The law tends to lean in strong support of the victim in many cases, so you need to stay ahead of the game and get an attorney who is experienced and knowledgeable in these types of cases.
-You need Igor Litvak on your side.
+The law tends to lean in strong support of the victim, in many cases, so you need to stay ahead of the game and get a family domestic violence lawyer who is experienced and knowledgeable in these types of cases.
+You need Igor Litvak on your side — the domestic violence attorney Brooklyn residents know and trust for dedicated representation.

-Mr. Litvak has both the experience and the skill needed when it comes to defending clients charges with domestic violence offenses.
+Mr. Litvak has both the experience and the skill needed when it comes to defending clients charged with domestic violence offenses.
 He is fair, compassionate, and understands the complexity of the domestic violence court system.
-Some of his notable domestic violence cases include:
+As one of the leading lawyers for domestic violence cases in Brooklyn, some of his notable domestic violence cases include:

-The People of the State of New York v Gupta – Brooklyn, NY – Lead Counsel
+The People of the State of New York v Gupta – Brooklyn, New York – Lead Counsel

-A major domestic violence case involving allegations of violent assault, menacing and harassment.
-After investigating the case the law firm was able to uncover evidence proving that the criminal accusations were made up in an effort to obtain immigration benefits under VAWA (Violence Against Women Act), leading to full dismissal of all charges by the prosecution.
+A major domestic violence case involving allegations of violent assault, menacing, and harassment.
+After investigating the case, the law firm was able to uncover evidence proving that the criminal accusations were made up in an effort to obtain immigration benefits under VAWA (Violence Against Women Act), leading to a full dismissal of all charges by the prosecution.

-The People of the State of New York v Frimer – Brooklyn, NY – Lead Counsel
+The People of the State of New York v Frimer – Brooklyn, New York – Lead Counsel

 Felony domestic violence case involving allegations of marital abuse and contempt of court charges for violation of a validly issued order of protection.
 The case was eventually resolved with a non-criminal plea to a violation, allowing the client to walk away without a criminal record.

-Violent felony domestic violence case involving allegations of assault and harassment, case was eventually dismissed.
+Violent felony domestic violence case involving allegations of assault and harassment, the case was eventually dismissed.

 In New York, a domestic violence case can go to either family or criminal court (there are also Domestic Violence Courts in some communities).
 It often depends on what the victim chooses.
 In family court, the judge can also issue an order of protection as well as rule on custody, visitation, and other family law issues.